hl7au/au-fhir-core/input/pagecontent/comparison.md

 AU Core compliant resources are compliant with US Core requirements for Missing Data.

 ##### Suppressed Data
-US Core does not include requirements for Suppressed Data.
+AU Core compliant resources are compliant with US Core requirements for Suppressed Data.

 ##### Additional profiles
 This version of AU Core has no equivalent profile for the following US Core profiles: